shorepine/tulipcc/docs/tulip_breadboard.md

 - [A 40-pin FPC header for the display.](https://www.adafruit.com/product/4905)
 - One of two choices for sound: either [this mono I2S speaker amp board](https://www.adafruit.com/product/3006) (you'll also need a 3W speaker) or this stereo line-out / headphone jack [UDA1334 DAC.](https://www.aliexpress.com/item/3256803337983466.html?gatewayAdapt=4itemAdapt)
 - _Almost_ any USB keyboard should work.
 If yours doesn't, please file an issue here and I can investigate with you.
 I can only test the ones I have here!
 I do recommend the [Keychron series of mechanical keyboards](https://www.keychron.com/products/keychron-k7-ultra-slim-wireless-mechanical-keyboard?variant=39396239048793), they're inspiringly clicky.
+- If you want to support an optional NES or SNES joytstick, [get the right connector.](https://www.zedlabz.com/collections/retro-nintendo-snes/products/zedlabz-7-pin-90-degree-female-controller-connector-port-for-nintendo-snes-console-2-pack-grey)
 - Connectors and random parts:
    - [1 USB female A screw terminal](https://www.amazon.com/Poyiccot-Terminal-Connector-Converter-Breakout/dp/B08Y8NKGHL)
    - [2 female 5-pin DIN MIDI jacks](https://www.adafruit.com/product/1134)